 Is Post-Traumatic Stress Disorder (“PTSD”) Covered under Work Comp?

 As of January 1, 2019, a new law has gone into effect that may drastically change the way work-related PTSD claims are handled in Minnesota.
 For PTSD injuries that occur on or after January 1, 2019, there is now a presumption for first responders that their PTSD is work-related.
-A first responder’s PTSD still must meet the criteria set forth in the DSM-V and be diagnosed by a doctor of psychology or a medical doctor working in a related field.
+A first responder’s PTSD still must meet the criteria set forth in the DSM-V and be diagnosed by a licensed psychologist or psychiatrist.

-The covered “first responder” positions include licensed police officers, sheriff’s deputy, state trooper, firefighter, paramedic, emergency medical technician, crrections officer and many more.
+The covered “first responder” positions include licensed police officers, sheriff’s deputy, state trooper, firefighter, paramedic, emergency medical technician, corrections officer and many more.

-If you fall under one of these covered positions, and you’ve been diagnosed with PTSD, this presumption will apply if: 1) you were on active duty, 2) you do not have a previous PTSD diagnosis, and 3) your PTSD injury was claimed on or after January 1, 2019.
+If you fall under one of these covered positions, and you’ve been diagnosed with PTSD, this presumption will apply if: 1) you were on active duty, 2) you do not have a previous PTSD diagnosis, and 3) your PTSD date of injury was on or after January 1, 2019.

 We recognize that the culture within law enforcement often discourages police officers from seeking help for symptoms of PTSD, and despite the law change, insurance companies are still denying PTSD claims.
-Meuser Law Office, P.A. however, has had extraordinary success in establishing entitlement to workers’ compensation and PERA/MSRS Duty Disability benefits for police officers suffering from PTSD.
+Meuser, Yackley & Rowland, P.A. however, has had extraordinary success in establishing entitlement to workers’ compensation and PERA/MSRS Duty Disability benefits for first responders suffering from PTSD.

-At Meuser Law Office, P.A., we represent many of Minnesota’s first responders, including firefighters, police officers, paramedics, and 911 dispatchers.
+At Meuser, Yackley & Rowland, P.A., we represent many of Minnesota’s first responders, including firefighters, police officers, deputy sheriffs, state troopers, paramedics, and 911 dispatchers.
 Unfortunately, these people who protect the public in emergencies face both physical and mental dangers.
 As such, first responders experience a higher incidence of post-traumatic stress disorder or (“PTSD”) as a result of the extreme, disturbing, and traumatic events they encounter on the job.